Sohitha-01/META-stocks-Performance-Risk-Monitor/README.md

-# 📊 Meta Stocks Data Analysis
+# 📈 Meta Stocks Performance & Risk Monitor – End-to-End Data Analysis Project

+## 📝 Project Overview
-A comprehensive project analyzing **Meta stock performance Risk Monitor** using data analysis, visualization, and interactive dashboards.This repository combines raw datasets, exploratory data analysis (EDA), cleaned datasets, dashboards, and visualization outputs.
+This project provides a complete analysis of **Meta (Facebook) stock performance and risk monitoring** using historical stock data, financial indicators, exploratory data analysis (EDA), and interactive dashboards.

+The goal is to uncover stock trends, calculate risk indicators, and visualize results in a way that supports better investment decision-making.

 ---